kotoMJ/security-showcase-android/README.md

 ## GraphQL ##
 Showcase contains sample implementation of communication with the graphql endpoint.
+Besides this new way of communication is this sample prepared how to secure it properly.
+Version SHOWCASE-2.1.X will also contain these securing mechanism.

 ### Apollo client ###
 [Official Apollo Android doc](https://github.com/apollographql/apollo-android)